MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Automotive_standard/Network_Layer/ReadMe.md

  - TCP uses a timeout to determine when a packet has not been delivered
  ![alt text](image-1.png)

+* Three way handshake connection
+- SYN (synchronize) packet is sent from the client to the server
+- SYN-ACK (synchronize-acknowledgement) packet is sent from the server to the
+- ACK (acknowledgement) packet is sent from the client to the server

 ![alt text](image.png)

 - Sync flag
+What is Sync flag
+- The SYN flag is used to establish a connection between devices, synchronize the sequence numbers of the devices, and initiate the three-way handshake

 - Acknowledgment flag
 - PSH flag
 - RST flag